xenoscopic/xeno/README.md

 it is not running.
 You can manually start the daemon using the `xeno daemon` command (e.g. if you restart your computer and then don't use `xeno resume`).
-This command will not start another daemon if one is already running, so it is advised that you simply put this into your login shell initialization script.
+This command will not start another daemon if one is already running, so it is advised that you simply put this into your shell initialization script.

 Finally, if you want in-SSH launch capabilities, you will need to install the xeno script in your path on the remote end, and on the local end you need to do: